arduino/app-bricks-py/containers/llamacpp-npu-runner/MODEL_QUANTIZATION.md

 ## Step 3: Apply Quantization

-Run the quantization tool to produce the final optimized model:
+Run the quantization tool to produce the final optimized model.
+You can use pre-converted GGUG BF16 model or the one previously converted:

 ```bash
 ./llama-quantize \